ash73-cloud/EXL-EQ-2022-Runner-Up-Solution/README.md

 File Name  | Description
 ------------- | -------------
-Report  | This contains the full analysis, approach and documentation of \n our solution which was to be submitted for Round-2.
+Report  | This contains the full analysis, approach and documentation of our solution which was to be submitted for Round-2.

 * In the Round - 3 Folder, There is only one file.